 ArchitectsMacKay-Lyons Sweetapple Architects

-From the architect.
+Text description provided by the architects.
 The Hill House is the first of several projects we will be featuring from MacKay-Lyons Sweetapple Architects.
 The firm has established an international reputation for design excellence garnering 75 awards including 5 governor General's Medals and the American Institute of Architects Honor Award.
 They are also well known for the Ghost Architectural Laboratory, an education initiative designed to promote the transfer of architectural knowledge through direct experience.

 The Hill House is situated alongside the Nova Scotia's south shore.
 The design embraces a long tradition of light timber framing and taut skinned building envelopes, which result in an architecture that is ironically both massive and delicate.